Here are some interesting facts about South Africa for kids which were chosen and researched by kids especially for kids.

 Typical South African food:

-Read more about South African traditional food here.
+Read more about South African traditional food here or click on the image below.

 … most people speak at least two or three languages, one of them usually English or Afrikaans.